Inquire Now

 Accelerated Admission Pathway

-The admission criterion outlines the initial criteria for admission and progression benchmarks that each student must meet at each level.
+The admission criterion outlines the initial admission criteria and progression benchmarks that each student must meet at each level.
 In addition, there is a sample plan of study to summarize what courses a student would take in this pathway.
-Each student admitted to this pathway may choose any major at CSM; typically, a student will select a major such as Psychology, Kinesiology, or Biology.
+AEP students may choose any major at CSM; typically, a student will select a major such as Rehabilitation Sciences, Psychology, Kinesiology, or Biology.

 Accreditation